fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 6

+* I have studied the MongoDB basics and CRUD operations on the localhost.
+Robo 3T is also installed as a GUI.
+* MongoDB Node.js Driver is installed for the project.
+Try to repeat `npm install mongodb@3` several times since it may fail sometimes.
+Remember to add Mongo's bin folder to the path environment variable to use `mongo` in the cmd.
+The Callbacks Paradigm is used for `trymongo.js`.

+---

 ## Chapter 5

 * I am starting doing Express and GraphQL.
 Express and REST API are investigated for its functions.
 The About API is a simple API in GraphQL.
 Note: graphql@14.2.1 is required to be installed for this part.